 - If one disappeared tomorrow, which one would I notice first?

-If you cannot answer both in plain language, one of them is probably surviving on habit.
+If you can’t answer all four in plain language, one of them is probably surviving on habit.

 Open your Amazon order history and your Walmart order history.
 Look only at the last 30 days.